Malicious-Algorithm/PacketTracerLab/README.md

 Setting up labs and connecting devices together, understanding how it's done behind scenes.

 ## Why ?
 I understand that networking is a MUST within the CyberSec world.
 So i just watched NetworkChuck's YouTube Free CCNA vids.
 The way he explains OSI, TCP/IP, ARP, ICMP... is just fantastic!
 After that i went and downloaded Cisco Packet Tracer.
 A tool which you can install quite easy on Linux, MAC or Windows.
-I'm using Linux and the process of installation was a 'lil tricky however i wasn't gonna give up right?.
+I'm using Linux and the installation process was a 'lil tricky however i wasn't gonna give up right?.

 NetworkChuck provided a file which you can then import to CiscoPacketTracer tool, this file was a lab he did and explained very detailed.
 I picked up on everything he explained throughout the videos as much as i could.
 Downloaded the .pkz file and start following hin hands on as he was explaining.